Article

 Also, regularly review and update your data collection practices to ensure they remain ethical and compliant with evolving regulations.

-3. Decide what you really need
+4. Decide which data you really need

 Instead, focus on collecting data that improves customer service and directly supports your business objectives.
 Ask yourself: